 Mac and Cheese

 Over the years, we've tested dozens of iterations of the classic—spiked with chiles, topped with bacon, toned down with non-fat cheese.
-However, we keep returning to this formula: a béchamel base, laced with extra-sharp Cheddar cheese, and finished with a bit of yogurt to give the sauce that perfect texture.
+However, we keep returning to this formula: a béchamel base with extra-sharp Cheddar cheese and a bit of yogurt to give the sauce that perfect texture.